lnicastro/DIF/README.md

 touch configure aclocal.m4 Makefile.in src/config.h.in
 ```

-## Case 1: MySQL installed via prebuild package
+## Case 1: MySQL installed via prebuilt package
 This is the typical installation on any system, that is when
 you have installed MySQL using a precompiled package (e.g. a `.dmg` file on Mac OS
 or issuing `sudo apt install mysql-server libmysqlclient-dev` on Debian/Ubuntu).
-In this case you only need to be sure that you have all the necessary include file and `mysql_config`.
+In this case you only need to be sure that you have all the necessary include files and `mysql_config`.
 Check your installed version:
 ```
-shell> mysql_config --version
+mysql_config --version
 5.7.24
 ```
 DIF should work on MySQL 5.1, 5.5, 5.6, 5.7 (and the corresponding MariaDB varsions) and 8.0.

-Now we need to prepare some additional include file via `cmake`.
+Now we need to prepare some additional MySQL include files via `cmake`.

 The easiest way is to download the source code.
 Assuming the installed version is 5.7.24 (in a temporary directory):
 ```
 wget https://dev.mysql.com/get/Downloads/MySQL-5.7/mysql-boost-5.7.24.tar.gz